 - All of our dinners were home-made dehydrated meals I prepared in advance.
 They only require adding hot water to rehydrate, which is done right in the freezer bag, so the pot for boiling water is the only dish needed.
 Well, Jake carries a spoon.
 I’m a heathen and eat my meal straight out of the bag piping-bag style!
 Less mess and fewer things to carry: I’m sticking with it!

 - 6 days was too long.
 With needing to book specific sites this year I went conservative with our days, but even in the rain I found most of them too short.
 We hiked between 5-7 hours each day, which put us in camp by lunch some days, and meant a lot of sitting around in camp.
 It wasn’t so bad killing time in camp with a partner, but it would have been awful solo.
 8-10 hours camp-to-camp is what I prefer, as I like to hike most of the day.
-In nice weather I’d do 4 days, in awful weather 4.5 or 5 days would still leave lots of time for us.
+If I did it again, I would plan for 3 nights/4 days for more time hiking and less time in camp, with enough buffer for weather.

 - I used the trail description and maps out of the Voyageur Trail book.
 The descriptions of the trail in this guide are interesting and moderately useful, although I found I needed to take the assessment of difficulty with a grain of salt.
 Sections it deemed very difficult I found to be moderate by this trail’s standards while others it didn’t deem notable were the hardest part of the trail for me.
 It was published in 2014 and is becoming increasingly out of date, with the change to the campsite booking this year dealing big blow to its relevance.
 The maps with distances are still great though, and at the time I bought it the Ontario Parks Lake Superior Provincial Park map was perpetually out of stock.
 At the time of writing, they do appear to be in stock.